 To combat the spread of infection and to maintain asepsis here are some ways to do it

-- Handwashing is an indispensible and effective infection control measure.
+- Handwashing is an indispensable and effective infection control measure.
 Handwashing is very important and is most of use in hospitals especially in dealing with the prevention of nosocomial infections.
 A client can have a number of microorganisms that are harmless to him but may be harmful to other clients once it is transmitted.

-- Cleaning will prevent proliferation of microorganisms by removing dust or soil or any organic material from objects.
-Disinfecting is removal of harmful microorganisms except the spores and it can be through a chemical solution like phenol or iodine compounds.
+- Cleaning will prevent the proliferation of microorganisms by removing dust or soil or any organic material from objects.
+Disinfecting is the removal of harmful microorganisms except for the spores and it can be through a chemical solution like phenol or iodine compounds.
 Sterilizing is a more comprehensive process of eliminating microorganisms because it doesn’t only destroy those microorganisms throughout the process but also includes the spores and viruses.
-There are four methods of sterilization that are most used and these are gas, moist heat, radiation and boiling water.
+There are four methods of sterilization that are most used and these are gas, moist heat, radiation, and boiling water.

-- Isolation precautions are measures used to be able to decrease transmission if not to totally prevent the spread of infection or any potential infectious microorganism to clients, visitors and health personnel.
+- Isolation precautions are measures used to be able to decrease transmission if not to totally prevent the spread of infection or any potential infectious microorganism to clients, visitors, and health personnel.

 - Sterile techniques are a set of practices used with the aim of minimizing if not preventing the contamination by pathogens usually when doing certain procedures.

 Nurses as healthcare providers should know about the methods of asepsis and infection control to be able to provide clients with a safe environment.
 A safe environment that means providing an environment with minimized risk if not prevent any possible infection.
-It is imperative that client’s environment should be biologically safe since we function to promote client’s health, prevent any further illness or complication and paving a way to a smooth journey to recovery.
+It is imperative that the client’s environment should be biologically safe since we function to promote the client’s health, prevent any further illness or complication, and paving a way to a smooth journey to recovery.